 You love to snuggle up to your cat, but sometimes there is a problem and it’s hard not to notice it once it has made an appearance.
-Your beloved kitty has bad breath.
+Your furry friend has bad breath.
 Really bad breath– and sometimes that means pushing that cat away even if we really don’t want to, just because of the smell.

 Yet what can be done?
 You may think that the answer is nothing; after all, cats out in the wild won’t have their teeth brushed so that couldn’t possibly be a solution… could it?
 Well, in fact, it is.
 There are toothpastes and brushes made just for cats so that their teeth can be made healthy and their breath much more pleasant when they get up close and personal with us.